kristen149/FAUdata-enginnering-project/project/project-plan.md

 # Project Plan

 <!-- Give your project a short title. -->
-### Assessing the impacts of extreme weather events on the Socio-economics - A case study in Southeast Asia region
+### Assessing the impacts of extreme weather events on the Socioeconomics - A case study in Southeast Asia region
 The objective of this data science project is analyzing the impact of extreme weather events on the economic trends of Southeast Asia from 1970 to 2021.

 One of the most visible consequences of climate change is the increase in frequency and intensity of extreme weather events, typically typhoons, earthquake, droughts, and floods.
 By examining historical data, the project aims to uncover patterns and correlations between extreme weather events and economic indicators like GDP growth, agricultural output, and infrastructure damage.

-## Description: Reason for choosing Southeast Asia
+## Description: Reason for targeting on Southeast Asia

 Southeast Asia is nowadays a development and economic success story.